-Missouri Valley College School of Nursing and Health Sciences Acceptance Requirements
+Acceptance into Missouri Valley College School of Nursing

-The MVC Nursing Program offers education opportunities to students who have the interest, desire, and work ethics to pursue a Bachelor's of Science Degree in Nursing.
-The following information can help you to decide if a career in nursing is right for you.
+The MVC Nursing Program offers educational opportunities to students who have the interest, desire, and work ethic to pursue a Bachelor's of Science Degree in Nursing.
 Once accepted into the nursing program, the student will be responsible for the following:

 - Maintaining a "B" or above in all prerequisite course work.

-- Maintaining a "B" or above in all nursing course work.
+- Maintaining a "B" or above in all nursing course work, theory and clinical.

 - Assuring all prerequisites are completed prior to the first day of Fall nursing course work.